Elizabeth Gasiba

-Elizabeth Mariana Carolina Gasiba de la Hondaz (born March 10, 1997) is a Venezuelan model, dentist student and beauty pageant titleholder who was crowned Miss Earth Venezuela 2022.
+Elizabeth Mariana Carolina Gasiba de la Hoz (born March 10, 1997) is a Venezuelan model, dentist and beauty pageant titleholder who was crowned Miss Earth Venezuela 2022.
 She also represented the Capital District at the Miss Venezuela 2020.

 Life and career

 Early life

 Gasiba was born and raised in Caracas, Venezuela.
-She is a dentistry student at the Santa María University in Caracas; Elizabeth has expressed her desire to specialize in the aesthetic and prosthetic area.
-In addition, she is a professional model, and has practiced in countless sports such as kickingball, swimming, and soccer.
+She was a dentistry student at the Santa María University in Caracas.
+Elizabeth has expressed her desire to specialize in the aesthetic and prosthetic area.
+In addition, she is a professional model, and has practiced countless sports such as kickingball, swimming, and soccer.
 Likewise, Gasiba is a PADI certified diver.

-Elizebth has carried out various campaigns and social work activities in nursing homes, centers for people with special needs, among which Avepane stands out; school aid organizations for children like Mano Amiga.
-As well as special participations in charity parades for Fundena (Foundation for the Prevention of the Deterioration of the Beaches).
+Elizebth has carried out various campaigns and social work activities in nursing homes, centers for people with special needs, among which Avepane stands out, and the school aid organizations for children like Mano Amiga, as well as special participations in charity parades for Fundena (Foundation for the Prevention of the Deterioration of the Beaches).

-Another of the tasks in which she has been involved has been in the association 'Jonathan, an angel for Venezuela', which was founded in honor of her cousin, a young altruist who was a regular collaborator towards the most needy social groups in Venezuelan territory.
+The other activities in which she has been involved has been in the association 'Jonathan, an angel for Venezuela', which was founded in honor of her cousin, a young altruist who was a regular collaborator towards the most needy social groups in Venezuelan territory.

 Elizabeth is also bilingual in both English and Spanish.